getsentry/sentry-docs/docs/clientdev/interfaces/http.rst

 HTTP Interface
 ==============

-The Request information is stored in the Http interface.
+The Request information is stored in the HTTP interface.
 Two arguments are required: url and ``method``.

 The ``env`` variable is a compounded dictionary of HTTP headers as